 The Company is involved in litigation on a number of matters and is subject to certain claims which arise in the normal course of business, none of which, in the opinion of management, is expected to have a material adverse effect on the Company's consolidated financial position, results of operations or liquidity.
 The Company is also subject to numerous environmental laws and regulations as they apply to real estate pertaining to chemicals used by the dry cleaning industry, the existence of asbestos in older shopping centers, and underground petroleum storage tanks (UST's).
 The Company believes that the tenants who currently operate dry cleaning plants or gas stations do so in accordance with current laws and regulations.
 The Company has placed environmental insurance, where possible, on specific properties with known contamination, in order to mitigate its environmental risk.
 The Company monitors the shopping centers containing environmental issues and in certain cases voluntarily remediates the sites.
 The Company also has legal obligations to remediate certain sites and is in the process of doing so.
-The Company estimates the cost associated with these legal obligations to be approximately \$4.0 million, all of which has been reserved.
-The Company believes that the ultimate disposition of currently known environmental matters will not have a material affect on its financial position, liquidity, or operations; however, it can give no assurance that existing environmental studies with respect to the shopping centers have revealed all potential environmental liabilities; that any previous owner, occupant or tenant did not create any material environmental condition not known to it; that the current environmental condition of the shopping centers will not be affected by tenants and occupants, by the condition of nearby properties, or by unrelated third parties; or that changes in applicable environmental laws and regulations or their interpretation will not result in additional environmental liability to the Comp
+The Company estimates the cost associated with these legal obligations to be approximately \$4.0 million, all of which has been accrued.
+The Company believes that the ultimate disposition of currently known environmental matters will not have a material affect on its financial position, liquidity, or operations; however, it can give no assurance that existing environmental studies with respect to the shopping centers have revealed all potential environmental condition of the shopping centers will not be affected by tenants and occupants, by the condition of nearby properties, or by unrelated third parties; or that changes in applicable environmental laws and regulations or their interpretation will not result in additional environmental liability to the Company.